Compiling Anima from source¶

 Anima is available as a superproject, including all its modules and links and instructions for its dependencies.
 Building ANIMA is simple:

-- clone the repository from github (use the first line by default, the second if you have set up your SSH keys):
+- Inside it, clone the repository from github (use the first line by default, the second if you have set up your SSH keys):

 git clone https://github.com/Inria-Visages/Anima-Public.git src git clone email@example.com:Inria-Visages/Anima-Public.git src